mhahsler/CS7320-AI/README.md

 ## Learning Python and Jupyer Notebook

-If you are not familiar with Python, then you should work through one of the many Python tutorials (e.g., [this tutorial](https://www.w3schools.com/python/default.asp)) to learn the basics about Python and the packages `numpy` and `pandas`.Other good sources to learn Python are the notebooks [intro to Python](https://github.com/eclarson/MachineLearningNotebooks/blob/master/0.%20Python_Intro%20(optional).ipynb) and [intro to numpy and pandas](https://github.com/eclarson/MachineLearningNotebooks/blob/master/01_Numpy%20and%20Pandas%20Intro.ipynb) by Eric Larson.
+If you are not familiar with Python, then you should work through one of the many Python tutorials (e.g., [this tutorial](https://www.w3schools.com/python/default.asp)) to learn the basics about Python and the packages `numpy` and `pandas`.
+Other good sources to learn Python are the notebooks [intro to Python](https://github.com/eclarson/MachineLearningNotebooks/blob/master/0.%20Python_Intro%20(optional).ipynb) and [intro to numpy and pandas](https://github.com/eclarson/MachineLearningNotebooks/blob/master/01_Numpy%20and%20Pandas%20Intro.ipynb) by Eric Larson.
 Some code examples that help with the assignments are available [here](Python_Code_Examples).